hoelzer-lab/hypro/howto_conda_package.md

 **Author**    Maximilian Arlt

 # How to write a conda package
-This protocol supports you in writing your first conda package from the scratch.
+This protocol supports you in writing your first conda package from scratch.

 ## General Remarks

 1. The first important note: Conda packaging is very-well documented.
 I tried to wrap some of the most important and handy links in this document.
 Those shall further support the explanations that are given in the respective section.
 2. As you will quickly experience yourself, one conda package is not like the other.
 There is a lot you can and have to customize and decide, depending on the code source, programming language and composition of the program you want to package.
 For details, see [building the meta.yaml file](#Building-the-meta.yaml-file).
 Here, this becomes more clear.
-Don't expect everything you need to be written in this protocol, that is impossible!
+Don't expect everything you need to be written in this protocol, that's impossible!
-3. The protocol was written from the experience in packaging HyPro, a python-based tool performing homology-based searches for protein sequences to extend hypothetical protein annotations of PROKKA.
-All files necessary for building the conda package can be revisited [here](https://github.com/hoelzer-lab/hypro) since I found many examples in the conda documentation rather advanced.
+3. The protocol was written from the experience in packaging [HyPro](https://github.com/hoelzer-lab/hypro), a python-based tool performing homology-based searches for protein sequences to extend hypothetical protein annotations of Prokka.
+All files necessary for building the conda package can be revisited [here](https://github.com/hoelzer-lab/hypro) as I found many examples in the conda documentation rather advanced.

 ## Main requirements
 To build a conda package, you first have to write a conda recipe.
-In this, conda finds all the information necessary to construct the package.
-This is composed of:
+Here, conda finds all the information necessary to construct the package.
+The recipe is composed of:

 * [**meta.yaml**](#building-the-metayaml-file) the script containing all the metadata
 * [**build.sh** or **bld.bat**](#buildsh) - a build script installing all files for the package.
-Shell script for macOS and Linux, executed using 'bash' command. .bat for Windows, executed using 'cmd'.
-In case of a python tool, this executable calls the setup.py.
+Shell script for macOS and Linux, executed using `bash` command. .bat for Windows, executed using `cmd`.
+In case of a Python tool, this executable calls the setup.py.
-* **run_test.[py,pl,sh,bat]** - a Python test script, that tests proper functioning of the program in the package.
+* **run_test.[py,pl,sh,bat]** - a Python test script testing proper functioning of the program in the package.
 Runs automatically when defined.

 * Optional patches and resources, not introduced in this protocol.
-* If you write a recipe for a python tool, the build - executable simply calls your setup.py.
-Things to know about python packaging are summarized in [this chaper](#Defining-the-setup.py-for-conda)
+* If you write a recipe for a Python tool, the build-executable simply calls your setup.py.
+Things to know about Python packaging are summarized in [this chaper](#Defining-the-setup.py-for-conda)

 It is recommended to put those files together in a folder "conda-recipe" or something like that.

-**sNote:**
+**Note:**
-A basic package can already be constructed defining only the meta.yaml. - However, to meet requirements of certain repositories like the Anaconda Cloud or Bioconda, you have to meet further criterions.
+A basic package can already be constructed defining only the meta.yaml.
+However, to meet requirements of certain repositories like the Anaconda Cloud or Bioconda, you have to meet further criterions.
 In the following sections, this will become more clear.
 For more remarks on constructing recipes, visit the [conda recipe documentation](https://docs.conda.io/projects/conda-build/en/latest/concepts/recipe.html).

 ## Walking through the build process
 ### **Build the package**

 Once your recipe is written it will be used to form the conda package.
-For that, you need the **conda-build** command.
+For that, you need the `conda-build` command.
-Additionally, you may install [**conda-verify**](https://github.com/conda/conda-verify).
+Additionally, you may install [`conda-verify`](https://github.com/conda/conda-verify).
 This is a handy tool that checks for the right path configuration and points on conflicts or other malfunctions in your package.
-It is a nice extension to the basic conda-build command and starts automatically after conda-build finished the package creation.
+It is a nice extension to the basic `conda-build` command and starts automatically after `conda-build` finished the package creation.

 1. Set up the conda environment you want to build the package in.
 Make sure to set your channel configuration properly.
-Recommended is to set conda-forge, bioconda and the defaults channel for most purposes:
+It is recommended to set conda-forge, bioconda and the defaults channel for most purposes:

 ```
 conda create -n my_build_env --python==<version>